FRL: Federated Rank Learning: Experiments

 \subsection{Communication Cost Analysis}

-In FSL, both clients and server communicate just the edge ranks instead of weight parameters.
-Thus, FSL reduces both upload and download communication cost.
-Table~\ref{tab:comm} illustrates the utility, i.e., the accuracy on test data, and communication cost of FSL and state-of-the-art quantization, i.e., SignSGD~\citep{bernstein2018signsgd}, and sparsification, i.e., TopK~\citep{alistarh2018convergence,DBLP:conf/emnlp/AjiH17} communication-reduction methods.
+In \Name{}, both clients and server communicate just the edge ranks instead of weight parameters.
+Thus, \Name{} reduces both upload and download communication cost.
+Table~\ref{tab:comm} illustrates the utility, i.e., the mean and standard deviation of all clients' test accuracies and, communication cost of \Name{} and state-of-the-art quantization (i.e., SignSGD~\cite{bernstein2018signsgd}) and sparsification (i.e., TopK~\cite{AlistarhH0KKR18,DBLP:conf/emnlp/AjiH17}) communication-reduction methods.

-\paragraphb{FSL versus SignSGD:} We note that, FSL is significantly more accurate than SignSGD.
-For instance, on CIFAR10, distributed non-iid among 1000 clients, FSL achieves 85.3\% while SignSGD achieves 79.1\% , or on FEMNIST, FSL achieves 84.2\% while SignSGD achieves 79.3\%.
-This is because, FSL clients send more nuanced information via rankings of their subnetworks compared to SignSGD, where clients just send the signs of their model updates.

-SignSGD in FL reduces only the upload communication, but for efficiency reasons, the server sends all of the weight parameters (each of 32 bits) to the newly selected clients.
+\paragraphb{\Name{} versus SignSGD:} SignSGD in FL reduces only the upload communication, but for efficiency reasons, the server sends all of the weight parameters (each of 32 bits) to the newly selected clients.
 Hence, SignSGD has very efficient upload communication, but very inefficient download communication.
-For instance, on CIFAR10, for both upload and download, FSL achieves 13.1MB each while SignSGD achieves 0.63MB and 20.1MB, respectively.
+For instance, on CIFAR10, for both upload and download, \Name{} achieves 13.1MB each while SignSGD achieves 0.63MB and 20.1MB, respectively.